-Deutsche Bank comprises five corporate divisions: Corporate Banking & Securities (CB&S), Global Transaction Banking (GTB), Asset & Wealth Management (AWM), Private & Business Clients (PBC) and the Non-Core Operations Unit (NCOU).
+Deutsche Bank comprises five corporate divisions: Corporate Banking & Securities (CB&S), Global Transaction Banking (GTB), Deutsche Asset & Wealth Management (DeAWM), Private & Business Clients (PBC) and the Non-Core Operations Unit (NCOU).

 Corporate Banking & Securities

-Corporate Finance is responsible for mergers and acquisitions, including advisory, debt and equity issuance, as well as capital markets coverage of large and medium- sized corporations.
+Corporate Finance is responsible for mergers and acquisitions, as well as debt and equity advisory and origination.
 Regional and industry-focused teams ensure the delivery of the entire range of financial products and services.

 Global Transaction Banking

-GTB serves corporate clients and financial institutions across the globe.
-Its products and services include domestic and cross-border payments, risk mitigation and international trade finance.
-GTB also provides trust, agency, depositary, custody and related services.
+GTB provides domestic and cross-border payments, risk mitigation and international trade finance for corporate clients and financial institutions across the globe.
+GTB also offers trust, agency, depositary, custody and related services.

 Private & Business Clients